 When it reaches the 40x digital zoom region, the zoom function pauses, making it simple to prevent inadvertent transitions into the digital mode even if you don’t want to use it.
 If you want to push the zoom all the way up to the 80x maximum, which is a lovely feature, you will need to remove the zoom and then zoom in again.

-It is helpful to have this dial since it eliminates the need to navigate the primary menu in order to select the shooting mode that you wish to employ, which is a time-consuming process.
+It is helpful to have this dial since it eliminates the need to navigate the primary menu to select the shooting mode that you wish to employ, which is a time-consuming process.
 Unfortunately, in contrast to the Panasonic TZ40, there is no space for groups of custom settings on this camera, which is a bit of a letdown.

-The four-way pad provides access to additional settings like as the timer, flash (on/off), and macro, normal, and manual focusing modes.
+The four-way pad provides access to additional settings like the timer, flash (on/off), and macro, standard, and manual focusing modes.
 When you press the function button that is located in the middle of the pad, a kind of fast menu will appear.
 This menu provides you with simple access to frequently used settings, such as the white balance, picture ratio, and sensitivity.

-When you make a change to one of the camera’s settings, the screen does not immediately reflect how that change will manifest itself in the final image.
+When you change one of the camera’s settings, the screen does not immediately reflect how that change will manifest itself in the final image.
 This is one of the camera’s more peculiar quirks.
 For instance, if you are shooting in aperture priority and set the exposure compensation to +2, the screen will show you how the exposure of the final image will be adjusted while you are making the change.

 You may access the Wi-Fi settings by pressing the up button on the four-way control pad.
 Once you’ve already paired a device (such as a smartphone) with the camera, the camera will save the pairing information for faster access in the future.